AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 ### DynamoDB Streams

-Items in your table are changeable and you don't want to throttle table with requests?
-You may appreciate one more good possibility - DynamoDB Streams, which saves data in chronological sequence format (in the last 24 hours).
+Data in the table is changeable and you don't want to throttle table with requests?
+You may appreciate the following possibility - DynamoDB Streams, which saves data in chronological sequence format (in the last 24 hours).
 So you can have access to it.
 At the end of this time data is deleted.

 Don't forget to activate this feature separately for each table.